 Thank you for visiting my page.
 I am an Assistant Professor in the Harris School of Public Policy at the University of Chicago.
 My research focuses on difficult causal questions about political representation.
 When and to what extent do advanced democracies represent or fail to represent the preferences of their citizens?
 What policy interventions can improve representation?
 I design randomized experiments, search for natural experiments, and develop new tools to address these questions.
 Feel free to contact me with comments or questions.

 Fowler, Anthony and Andrew B. Hall.
-Conditionally Accepted.
+Forthcoming.
 Disentangling the Personal and Partisan Incumbency Advantages: Evidence from Close Elections and Term Limits.
 Quarterly Journal of Political Science.
 Replication Data.

 Eggers, Andrew C., Anthony Fowler, Jens Hainmueller, Andrew B. Hall, James M. Snyder, Jr. Forthcoming.
 On the Validity of the Regression Discontinuity Design for Estimating Electoral Effects: New Evidence from Over 40,000 Close Races.
 American Journal of Political Science.
 Replication Data.